ahaque12/why-misspelling-name/README.md

 ## Installation

-The module (alitheia_spell_checker.py.py) needs to be made available to pylint either by putting this module's parent directory in your PYTHONPATH environment variable or by adding `alitheia_spell_checker.py.py` to the pylint/checkers directory if running from source.
+The module (`alitheia_spell_checker.py`) needs to be made available to pylint either by putting this module's parent directory in your `$PYTHONPATH` environment variable or by adding `alitheia_spell_checker.py` to the `pylint/checkers` directory if running from source.

 ## Running